What is FaceApp, and is it dangerous to use?

 To start manipulating your face in FaceApp, you will need to take a selfie.
 Alternatively, you can select a photo from your gallery.
 According to the information from the developer’s site, artificial intelligence is used to transform the face.
 It can be called a “smart filter”, and it is supposed to recognize the features of your face and highlight them accordingly.

-As we’ve mentioned before, the app was developed by the Russian company called Wireless Lab.
+As we’ve mentioned before, the app was developed by a Russian company called Wireless Lab.
 Yaroslav Goncharov is the head of this company, who previously worked in “Yandex”.

 Major FaceApp concerns